 But that was not all.
 Merely to appreciate and enjoy the charm of those sacred melodies did not satisfy you.
-You wished to understand wherein lay the secret of that sweetness, that legato, that phrasing, that great rhythm broad and undulating - which characterizes the singing at Solesmes.
+You wished to understand wherein lay the secret of that sweetness, that legato, broad and undulating - which characterizes the singing at Solesmes.